FDA finds fungus in steroid shots, meningitis toll rises

 NEW YORK/LOS ANGELES U.S. health officials made their first confirmation of the presence of a deadly fungus in one of three lots of steroids tied to a national meningitis outbreak as the death toll rose to 20 on Thursday.

 The U.S. Food and Drug Administration said it was still testing two additional lots of methylprednisolone acetate, the steroid used to treat back pain, for the presence of the rare Exserohilum fungus.
-It is also testing other injectable drugs that were supplied by the New England Compounding Center (NECC) in Massachusetts.
+It is also testing other injectable drugs that were supplied by the New England Compounding Center, or NECC, in Massachusetts.

 Michigan reported its fourth fungal meningitis death and new cases were also reported in Indiana, New Hampshire, New Jersey, Ohio and Tennessee.
 There are also three cases of peripheral infections in joints, the CDC said.